 University of Michigan students who are currently pursuing an Earth and Environmental Sciences major are eligible for our fifth-year Masters program.
 Students who are interested in the fifth-year MS are strongly encouraged to discuss their plans with their EARTH undergraduate advisor early in their junior year.
-The GRE test is not required for students applying to this program.
+The GRE test is not required for admission to our graduate program.

 The specific credit requirements for the fifth-year MS degree are identical to the two-year MS degree and include: